BAlexandru99/Fix-Engine/README.md

 ### Usage

 - Configure your client to connect to the server’s IP and port.
-- Supports basic FIX protocol messages (logon, heartbeat, logout).
+- Supports basic FIX protocol messages (logon, heartbeat).

 ### Notes